 Any e-mails received larger than 20 megabytes may not be received.

 g.
-Any information supplied on our website, by our Virtual Agent or within our FAQs is for guidance only.
+Any information supplied on our website, or within our FAQs is for guidance only.
 Independent advice should be sought regarding the interpretation of any applicable legislation.

 h.
 You are responsible for keeping any passwords in relation to The DPS as secure as possible.
 All passwords should contain a mixture of Upper and Lower case letters, together with numerics.
 The DPS accepts no liability for any loss incurred as a result of you not ensuring your passwords are kept as secure as possible.